Buckhead City is Feasible!

 o Buckhead City revenues of $203 million are less than 6% of $3.44 billion

-Buckhead City would continue to utilize, and fund through taxes and fees, the Atlanta Public Schools, city services like water supply and trash collection, and Fulton County libraries.
+Buckhead City would continue to utilize, and fund through taxes and fees, the Atlanta Public Schools, and city services like water supply and trash collection, and Fulton County libraries.

 Moreover, when Buckhead City is formed, the population for which the City of Atlanta is responsible will drop by 20%.